CCPA Rulemaking - Cybersecurity Audits

 2.e.
 Would you recommend that the Agency consider these cybersecurity audit models, assessments, evaluations, or best practices when drafting its regulations?
 Why, or why not?
 If so, how?
 3. What would the benefits and drawbacks be for businesses and consumers if the Agency accepted cybersecurity audits that the business completed to comply with the laws identified in question 1, or if the Agency accepted any of the other cybersecurity audits, assessments, or evaluations identified in question 2?
 How would businesses demonstrate to the Agency that such cybersecurity audits, assessments, or evaluations comply with CCPA’s cybersecurity audit requirements?

-when drafting its regulations because, when aligned with common controls in other standard control frameworks,
+regulations because, when aligned with common controls in other standard

 Comment 5, I. Cybersecurity Audits; Question 4, and Question 5: